SoftwareAG/c8y-docs/content/protocol-integration/impact-bundle/integration.md

 <img src="/images/device-protocols/impact/impact-integration.png" alt="IMPACT integration" style="max-width: 100%">

 >**Info:** Your subscription needs to include the IMPACT feature.
-If you do not see the functionality described in this document, please contact the Cumulocity IoT support.
+If you do not see the functionality described in this document, please contact [product support](/about-doc/contacting-support).
 >
 >To be able to communicate with a device through IMPACT the device must be registered in IMPACT.
 How to register a device in IMPACT is not in the scope of this document.